zincbase/zincdb/docs/Getting started.md

 ## Synchronizing with a server

-To open a database connection which would synchronize with a remote datastore URI, for example with datastore `https://example.com:2345/datastore/MyDB` and access key `3da541559918a808c2402bba5012f6c6`, the following options would be added when calling `open`:
+To open a database connection which would synchronize with a remote datastore URL, for example with datastore `https://example.com:2345/datastore/MyDB` and access key `3da541559918a808c2402bba5012f6c6`, the following options would be added when calling `open`:

 ```ts
 const db = await ZincDB.open("MyDB", {